JavaFXpert/campus_samplejson/README.md

     "orGate": {
       "type": "boolean",
       "description": "If true, only one of the immediate subordinate requirements must be met before this requirement may be met."
     },
+    "orGateMinMeet": {
+      "type": "number",
+      "description": "Minimum number of sub-requirements that must be met for the parent requirement with an orGate to be met."
+    },
     "reqs": {
       "type": "array",